Laws to help grow a 24 hour economy

 - patron capacity for small bars across NSW increased to 120.

-In February 2020, the NSW Government announced an Industry Advisory Group and development of a 24-hour Economy Strategy.
+In February 2020, the NSW Government announced it would develop a 24-hour Economy Strategy.

 While these initiatives were progressing, Liquor & Gaming NSW also consulted on proposed laws to regulate same day alcohol delivery.
 The feedback received was considered and incorporated into the draft Bill.
 More information is on the Liquor & Gaming website.

-The feedback received will be carefully considered before the Bill is finalised.
-The final Bill will be introduced to Parliament, so key reforms can be implemented to support business once COVID-19 related restrictions are lifted.
+The feedback received was carefully considered before the Bill was finalised.
+The final Bill has been introduced to Parliament, so key reforms can be implemented to support business once COVID-19 related restrictions are lifted.

 - 29 May 2019: Joint Select Committee set up to report on Sydney's night time economy.